Aero Turbo (Turbo Games): 96% RTP crash with sliding trap

 The per-round cap is $10,000 or the equivalent in your currency.
 The multiplier itself can theoretically run up to x999,999, but the dollar cap bounds it long before the headline number matters.
 At the max $100 stake, the cap is reached at a 100x multiplier.
 At a $10 stake, you need 1,000x.
 At $1, you need 10,000x, which is effectively unreachable in a session.

 They share a name and a genre and launch quarter, and that is where the similarity ends.
 Aero Turbo is provably fair cryptographically, Aero Upgaming is audit-fair.
-Aero Turbo caps payouts at $10,000, Aero Upgaming caps at $100,000.
+It caps payouts at $10,000, Aero Upgaming caps at $100,000.
 Aero Turbo's RTP slides from 96% down to 88% with stake size, Aero Upgaming holds a flat 95 to 95.9%.
 Aero Turbo's minimum stake is $0.10, Aero Upgaming's is $1.
 Different games, shared name.

 No. PRO Autoplay can automate a Martingale (double stake after a loss), but Martingales do not beat the house edge, and the $100 per-bet cap will shut the progression down in a bad streak before it recovers.
 Flat bets in PRO Autoplay are defensible.
 Progression bets in PRO Autoplay are a textbook way to accelerate bankroll loss.